zerothi/sisl/docs/installation.rst

 Otherwise follow the manual installation by cloning the `git repository <sisl-git_>`_.
-Remark that the :code:`git+https` protocol is buggy (as of pip v19.0.3) because you cannot pass compiler options to :code:`setup.py`.
+Remark that the :code:`git+https` protocol is buggy (as of pip v19.0.3) because you cannot pass compiler options to :code:`setuptools`.
 If you want to install the development version with e.g. the Intel compilers you should do:

 .. code-block:: bash

    git clone git+https://github.com/zerothi/sisl.git
    cd sisl
-   python3 -m pip install -U --global-option="build" --global-option="--compiler=intelem" --global-option="--fcompiler=intelem" .
+   python3 -m pip install . -U --build-option="--compiler=intelem" --build-option="--fcompiler=intelem" .

 which will pass the correct options to the build system.